Broadway Cemetery Historic District: Oleander Cemetery (1839)

-The Old Catholic Cemetery (c.
-1844)
+Old Catholic Cemetery ( 1844)

-Established by the Archdiocese of Galveston-Houston.
+The first Catholic cemetery in Galveston was created by the Archdiocese of Galveston-Houston around 1844 and includes about 900 interments.

-Episcopal Cemetery (1844)
+Trinity Episcopal Cemetery (1844)

 This was created in 1844 on land deeded to the Rector of the Episcopal Church.
 A brick wall and concrete walks were added later.
 There are estimated to be over 1,000 interments.